rix1337/FeedCrawler/README.md

 ## TLDR:

 0. Enable folderwatch in JDownloader 2, then Download this script and install its prerequisites
-1. Run the script once.
+1. Run and close the script once.
 It will automatically generate the ```Settings``` subdir with all the necessary files inside.
-Close the Script.
 2. Set up the ```Settings.ini``` and your Lists completely, found in the ```Settings``` subdir.
 3. Run the script!